COSHH Training Checklist for New Starters

 Construction and trades

-Focus on: silica dust (cutting concrete, stone, brick), wood dust (sanding, cutting), welding fume, solvent vapours from paints and adhesives, RPE fit testing, LEV use and maintenance.
+Focus on: silica dust (cutting concrete, stone, brick), wood dust (sanding, cutting), welding fume (see our welding fume COSHH assessment guide), solvent vapours from paints and adhesives, RPE fit testing, LEV use and maintenance.

 Manufacturing